vladigleba/vladigleba.github.io/source/_posts/2014-07-28-provisioning-a-rails-server-using-chef-part-1-introduction-to-chef-solo.markdown

 ## Creating Our Own Cookbook

-Alright, with the terms clarified, we're now ready to create our own cookbook.
+All right, with the terms clarified, we're now ready to create our own cookbook.
 Go ahead and run the following inside the `/chef` directory we created above (replace "phindee" with the name of your app):

 ``` bash
 knife cookbook create phindee -o site-cookbooks